SerNet/verinice-veo/META-SCHEMA.md

+# DEPRECATION WARNING

+The metaschema was removed in the course of other changes to the model.
+The file "meta.json" mentioned below no longer exists.

+It can be argued that it would make sense to reintroduce it, so I'm leaving this documentation here.

 # veo-schemas
 veo supports dynamic modeling.
 Hence very few assumption on the structure on elements stored and edited can be made.